jadabrenon/latin102portfolio/quiz2.md

 identify the case of the Latin pronoun, and explain why it is in that case

+identify the case of the Latin pronoun, and explain why it is in that case

 Example: if you were given

 Hercules was ordered by Eurystheus to perform twelve labors.
 Eurystheus was the son of Sthenelus.
 You could make the second sentence a relative clause like this: